 According to Rory O’Driscoll, co-founder and partner of Scale Venture Partners, once a company reaches $10 million ARR, growth should range between 80% and 85% of the previous year.

-He says that a company with a $100 million ARR run rate at the time of initial public offering (IPO) will need to increase by at least 25% the next year.
-Let’s tackle how your business can approach its ARR and growth at every stage of its SaaS journey.
+He says that a company with a $100 million ARR run rate at the time of its initial public offering (IPO) will need to increase by at least 25% over the next year.
+Let’s explore how your business can approach its ARR and growth at every stage of its SaaS journey.

 MVP to PMF